adslbarxatov/GeomagDataDrawer/README.md

-# GeomagDataDrawer v 5.3
+# GeomagDataDrawer v 5.3.2
-> PCC: 001478B7B18F4D05
+> PCC: 00132CB1F1438CC7

 Autonomous utility for plotting and preparing of data diagrams.
-A detailed description of the app is now available in [this video](https://youtu.be/uYtQJX5BgvU)
+Detailed description of the app is now available in [this video](https://youtu.be/uYtQJX5BgvU)

 ---